How can gluten-free bread flour be made at home?

-It is an unflavoured protein powder that has a high percentage of casein (a milk protein).
+Whey Protein Isolate is an unflavoured protein powder that has a high percentage of casein (a milk protein).
 This casein is what successfully replaces gluten in baking.
-As they say, “gluten is the glue for dough”, so I have a great respect for casein as its replacement!
+As they say, “gluten is the glue for dough”, so I have great respect for casein as its replacement!

-I buy whey protein isolate at my local drugstore/chemists, otherwise most sports stores will sell them in many flavours.
-Just make sure you buy the natural/neutral flavour and not the strawberry or vanilla version!
+I buy whey protein isolate at my local drugstore/chemists, otherwise, most sports stores will sell them.
+They come in many flavours, but for the purpose of making bread flour, make sure you only buy the natural/neutral flavour and not strawberry or vanilla.

-Please note that this is not tapioca flour.
-The modified tapioca starch is a chemically modified product, which is why it cannot be replaced with regular tapioca flour.
+This is often confused with regular tapioca flour.
+Modified tapioca starch is a chemically modified product, which is why it cannot be replaced with regular tapioca flour.
 It is a thickening starch that helps create elasticity and texture to the dough.
-This addition makes it much easier to handle and to shape the dough.
+The addition of this ingredient makes it much easier to handle and for shaping the dough.

-Unfortunately, this is where it gets tricky.
-Not many stores sell this ingredient “off the shelf”, but the two main brands that I know of, are sold on Amazon as: Expandex (for the US market) and Ultratex (Europe and other countries).
+Unfortunately, sourcing this ingredient is tricky.
+Not many stores sell this it “off the shelf”, but the two main brands that I know of, are sold on Amazon as Expandex (for the US market) and Ultratex (Europe and other countries).
 I use Ultratex in my bread flour blend.

-Xanthan gum powder is an excellent binder and stabiliser in baking.
+Xanthan gum comes as a powder and is an excellent binder and stabiliser in general baking.
 It is made by fermenting corn sugar with Xanthomonas campestris.
 This type of bacteria is paired with corn sugar and once fermented; it creates a gooey like substance that gives it a unique binding quality.

 In very rare cases, it can sometimes cause digestive issues, especially for those who are allergic to corn.
-Arrowroot powder can be substituted as another gluten-free binder.
+Arrowroot powder or psyllium husk are good substitutes as a gluten-free binder in baking.

-- 8g xanthan gum (leave out if your store-bought flour has xanthan gum already in it)
+- 8 g 8g xanthan gum powder (leave this out if your store-bought plain flour already has xanthan gum in it)